Four-Lights-NL/mapper-plugin-anonymize/README.md

 #### Super simple anonymized mapping

-You can also use the exported map function from this plugin instead of the one from `@fourlights/mapper`:
+When using the exported map function directly from this plugin instead of the one from `@fourlights/mapper`, you can omit some boilerplate:

 ```typescript
 import { map } from '@fourlights/mapper-plugin-anonymize'